imth30ne/onlyfans-scraper-amenly/README.md

 You can also use this program to like all of a user's posts or remove your likes from their posts.
 Just select either option during the main menu screen and enter their username.

 This program will like posts at a rate of around one post per second.
 This may be reduced in the future but OnlyFans is strict about how quickly you can like posts.

+At the moment, you can only like ~1000 posts per day.
+That's not *our* restriction, that's OnlyFans's restriction.
+So choose wisely.

 ### Migrating Databases